waku-org/nwaku/docs/operators/droplet-quickstart.md

 Follow this [guide](https://docs.digitalocean.com/reference/doctl/how-to/install/) to install, and configure the `doctl` cli, which will help with setting up the Droplet.

+> Note: It is not required to set up the droplet that is mentioned in the `doctl` cli guide

 ## 2. Set up SSH credentials

 Run the following command -